 As a facility, the William D. Ford Career Technical Center has chosen to address "Employability" as a key area to both track and promote employer-desired practices.
-As a result of building discussions and input from our local business partners, we have found that attendance, attitude, and effort (work ethic) are primary concerns related to a person's employability.
-A score reflecting each student's overall employability is tracked weekly and graded.
+As a result of building discussions and input from our local business partners, we have found that attendance. attitude. and effort (work ethic) are primary concerns related to a person's employability.
+As such, a score reflecting each student's overall employability is tracked weekly and graded.